-Food Standards Australia New Zealand (FSANZ) has assessed an application made by Corteva Agriscience Australia Proprietary Limited seeking to amend the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line DP915635.
-This corn line has been genetically modified for tolerance to the herbicide glufosinate and protection from coleopteran insect pests, particularly corn rootworm.
+Food Standards Australia New Zealand (FSANZ) has assessed an application from Corteva Agriscience Australia Proprietary Limited seeking a variation to Schedule 26 in the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line DAS1131.
+Corn line DAS1131 has been genetically modified for tolerance to the herbicide glyphosate and protection from lepidopteran insect pests.

-The primary objective of FSANZ in developing or varying a food regulatory measure, as stated in section 18 of the Food Standards Australia New Zealand Act 1991, is the protection of public health and safety.
-Accordingly, the safety assessment is a critical part of the assessment approval process for all GM food applications.
+As stated in section 18 of the Food Standards Australia New Zealand Act 1991, a primary objective of FSANZ in developing or varying a food regulatory measure is the protection of public health and safety.
+Accordingly, a safety assessment is a critical part of the assessment approval process for all GM food applications.

-The safety assessment of corn line DP915635 is in Supporting Document 1 (SD1).
-No potential public health and safety concerns have been identified.
-Based on the data provided and other information, food derived from corn line DP915635 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.
+The safety assessment of corn line DAS1131 is in Supporting Document 1.
+The assessment found no potential public health and safety concerns.
+Based on the data provided by the applicant and other information, food derived from corn line DAS1131 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.

-Existing labelling requirements for GM food will apply to food derived from corn line DP915635 in accordance with the Code.
+Existing labelling requirements for GM food will apply to food derived from corn line DAS1131 in accordance with the Code.

-Following assessment and the preparation of a draft variation, FSANZ called for submissions regarding the draft variation on 7 September 2023.
-One submission was received in the sixweek consultation period.
-FSANZ has had regard to this submission.
+Following assessment and the preparation of a draft variation, FSANZ called for submissions regarding the draft variation on 15 December 2023.
+Two submissions were received in the eight-week consultation period.
+FSANZ has had regard to these submissions.

-For reasons summarised in this report and following its assessment, FSANZ has decided to approve the draft variation proposed at the call for submissions without change.
-The approved draft variation will amend Schedule 26 of the Code to include a new paragraph (zh) for item 2 in the table to subsection S26-3(4) containing a reference to 'herbicide-tolerant and insect-protected corn line DP915635'.
+For reasons set out in this report, FSANZ has decided to approve the draft variation proposed at the call for submissions without change.
+The approved draft variation will amend Schedule 26 of the Code to include a new paragraph (zi) for item 2 in the table to subsection S26-3(4) containing a reference to 'herbicide-tolerant and insect-protected corn line DAS1131'.
 The effect of the approved draft variation will be to permit the sale and use of food derived from this corn line in accordance with the Code.